Virtual Machine for CSc 103

 2. Download the virtual machine image.
 If your browser asks you what you want to do with the file, just save it – don’t try to open it yet.
 NOTE: The file is around 1GB, so it might take a minute!

-3. To install the virtual machine, use the File..Import appliance menu, or just hit Ctrl-I. The steps are simple, and it is safe to keep all of the defaults.
+3. To install the virtual machine, use the File..Import appliance menu, or just hit Ctrl-I. The steps are simple, and it is safe to keep all of the defaults, although you might want to give the virtual machine more than 1GB of RAM if you can spare it.

 4. Make sure the virtual machine is working: select it from the list on the left and hit “start” from the menu, or just hit enter, or double-click it.
 This should start the OS in a new window.
 If anything goes wrong, try following the troubleshooting section below.